Lectures: Once upon a time in Asia. A tour through East and Southeast Asian Cinema

 The lecturers combine a real interest in pop culture with a wide knowledge about its social contexts, links to traditions, and its relationship with the trends present in modern culture.

-The cycle starts with four lectures devoted to Korean cinema, women directors of contemporary Asian cinema, and the film images of the legendary 47 ronin.
-More lectures will be made available every two weeks till July 28.
 The specialists associated with Five Flavours Asian Film Festival, Udine Far East Film Festival, CAMERA JAPAN Festival, and Helsinki Cine Aasia talk about Japanese horror films and science fiction, the success of the Chinese film industry, the auteur cinema of Bhutan, the fascinating aspects of anime, and the contemporary cinema of India.
+All our experts are recognised lecturers and authors, people actively involved in promoting Asian cinema around the world, as well as true film enthusiasts, tireless in tracking down intriguing connections and surprising contexts.

 Speakers and topics